Megumi Shauna Arai

 Prairie Underground is a company that has been formed and guided by a sustained engagement with art.
 The community that inspired our company name was a group of activists, artists and musicians.
 Creators and social innovators remain our most potent muses and collaborators in understanding our human experience.

-Supporting art remains an essential act to promote social justice through a focus on the individual.
+Supporting art remains a compelling act to promote social justice on the level of the individual.
 The importance of art in society will take a prominent place alongside our environmental concerns.
-We believe inviting artists into our design practice and investing in the creation of new work will produce more thoughtful design and ultimately a better world.
+By investing in the production of new art and inviting artists into our design process we hope to create more precious clothing and ultimately a better world.